system-f/fp-course/projects/NetworkServer/NetworkServer.markdown

 complete earlier course exercises.
 But remember this is _not_ an exercise to learn haskell APIs, so anything you think is missing or don't understand, ask straight away.

+Then you want to start by looking at the `error TODO` comments in `Network.Server.Chat.Loop` and `Network.Server.Chat.Chat`.

 Loop
 ----